 Online presence has become ubiquitous and necessary for students and recent graduates looking to develop their career.
 Students in this workshop will understand the value and importance of a professional online brand.
 As well, students will understand best practices related to sharing information, job search, career exploration, and networking using the website.

 Students will begin to build their network by identifying others during the workshop whom they would be interested in connecting with.

 In both the academic and professional setting, students and employees are expected to maintain a professional standard of communication both online and in-person.
 This workshop will highlight areas of best practice related to professional communications.

 Students will work collaboratively to assess what qualifies as poor and acceptable methods of communication in the professional and academic setting.

 Students in the User Experience & Design concentration will often be required to submit a portfolio of their work during their job search process.
 This workshop will provide students the knowledge and expertise on how to best prepare and present their projects and accomplishments.

 Panels and networking events with professionals in a variety of fields will be organized throughout the year.
-By attending these events, you will be able to connect and network with peers and alumni, and have a chance to ask specific questions about your professional development plan.
+By attending these events, participants connect and network with peers and alumni, and have a chance to ask specific questions about their professional development plan.

 Associations as Your Gateway to Networking

 5:00pm – 7:00pm